-I am a qualified Cognitive Behavioural Therapist working with teenagers and adults.
+I am a Cognitive Behavioural Therapist working with teenagers and adults.

-Using Cognitive Behavioural Therapy/CBT, I can help and support you by teaching you new skills, working with you to develop a more helpful, healthier attitude towards life difficulties.
-My aim is to create a safe and supportive space where you can openly discuss and consider problems, goals and aspirations, thoughts, feelings and behaviours
+Using Cognitive Behavioural Therapy/CBT, I can help support you by teaching you new skills, working with you to develop a more helpful, healthier and rational attitude towards life difficulties.
+My aim is to create a safe and supportive space where you can openly discuss and consider problems, goals and aspirations, thoughts, feelings and behaviours.

 What is Cognitive Behaviour Therapy

 Cognitive Behavioural Therapy is a form of psychotherapy that emphasizes the important role of 'thinking' in how we feel and how that affects what we do.
 Focusing on how you think about the things going on in your life (your thoughts, images, beliefs and attitudes, your past experiences and how these things relate to your current problems) our work then looks at ways you can change negative patterns of thinking or behaviour and process them in a more constructive way